2020–present United States ammunition shortage

 The 2020–present United States ammunition shortage is the most recent of all the ammunition shortages in the United States.
 It arose out of the COVID-19 pandemic in the United States, the 2020 United States presidential election, and the George Floyd protests.
-The lack of sufficient ammunition for consumers in the United States is ongoing.
+The lack of sufficient ammunition for consumers in the United States is to some extent ongoing.

+History

+The ammunition shortage began in 2020 and began to abate in 2022 and 2023.

 Causes

-Large increase in new gun owners
+Demand

 An estimated 8.4 million people bought firearms for the first time in 2020, according to an official of the National Shooting Sports Foundation, and they are also buying ammunition.

-COVID-19 pandemic

 In March 2020, COVID-19 was declared a pandemic by WHO, followed by world leaders such as the US President.
 Firearm and ammunition sales have increased substantially since the pandemic.
 At least 3 million firearms were sold in the spring alone.

-George Floyd riots

-In response to riots and unrest after the murder of George Floyd, many started buying arms and ammunition.
+In response to protests, riots, and unrest after the murder of George Floyd, many started buying arms and ammunition.

-2020 Presidential election

 The 2020 presidential election resulted in an election victory of the Democratic Party nominee Joe Biden.
 Biden has proposed multiple forms of gun control, such as ammunition magazine capacity limits, reinstating the federal assault weapon ban, universal background checks, and closing the gun show loophole.
-When Biden was Vice-president from 2009 to 2017, he and former president Barack Obama proposed the Assault Weapons Ban of 2013 following the Sandy Hook elementary school shooting.
+When Biden was vice president from 2009 to 2017, he and former president Barack Obama proposed the Assault Weapons Ban of 2013 following the Sandy Hook Elementary School shooting.